-The lightweight fifo concept exploits the substitutability of fifths and fourths in harmony.
-All of the above fifos except the fifth I are harmonically ambiguous and mutually substitutable.
-They're harmonically ambiguous because they're consonant with both core fifos.
-They're mutually substitutable because they're consonant with each other.
+The lightweight fifo notation exploits the mutual substitutability of fifos in harmony.
+Core fifos are not substitutable for each other (I and M of Ionian, A and D of Aeolian), but non-core fifos are substitutable for each other and for core fifos, because of mutual consonance.
+This enables commitments to many fifos in harmony to be deferred to context.
 Fifos are a source of both harmonic richness in music and notational complexity in music notation.
 The lightweight notation keeps the former and avoids the latter.